-You can specify Network Server properties in three ways:
+You can specify Network Server properties in the following ways.

-- · On the command line
+- On the command line

-- In the .bat or .ksh files (loading the properties by executing java -D)
+- In the .bat or .ksh files (load the properties by executing java -D)

-- In the derby.properties file.
+- In the derby.properties file

-Properties in the command line or in the .bat or .ksh files take precedence over the properties in the derby.properties file.
-Arguments included on commands that are issued on the command line take precedence over property values.
+Properties specified on the command line or in the .bat or .ksh files take precedence over the properties in the derby.properties file.
+Arguments included in commands that are issued on the command line take precedence over property values.